nagasella/esa/README.md

 my_updater * updater = (my_updater *) table.get_table_updater<TAG>();
 ```

-For entity updaters, it is possible to unsubcribe entities, so that they will not be processed even if their entity model satisfies the `select` condition:
+It is possible to unsubcribe an entity from an entity updater: in this case, the entity will not be processed by the updater even if it satisfies the `select` condition:

 ```cpp
 my_updater * updater = (my_updater *) table.get_entity_updater<TAG>();